 How complex or simple is your password?

-Random Alpha-Numeric Passwords
+Random Alpha-Numeric Passcodes

 You can use initials, important dates, or other easy to remember pieces of information.
-But, the password should appear random and hard to guess.
+But, the passcode should appear random and hard to guess.
 For example, Betty Smith, who was born in 1973, might make hers “BS@1973!”.

 The second option for creating a secure password is to develop a passphrase.
 This would be a longer sentence (without the spaces) that is generally really easy to remember but incredibly difficult for password generators to guess.